“If you sell information products, are you responsible for your customers’ results?”

 But there will always be fringe cases.
 No information product—or anything else—works for everyone.

-For example, no matter how great a marathon training method would be, it might not work for someone who’s 97 years old.
+For example, no matter how great the marathon training method is, it might not work for someone who’s 97 years old.
 Or someone with only one leg.
+Or someone who develops significant joint pains when they start exercising.

 There are fringe cases and obvious limitations in just about every context.
 But when it comes to business, many people just don’t think about those.

 For example, what if someone tries to sell a mediocre product with lots of really good alternatives and competitors?
-What if someone tries to sell a car that’s otherwise good, but didn’t have windows that closed?
+What if someone tries to sell a car that’s otherwise good, but its windows don’t close?

 The marketing system could be really good.
 But if the product is clearly not as good as other options, how could the marketing compensate for that?